 Also known as: skippy, the smart drug, vitamin r, bennies, black beauties, roses, hearts, speed, or uppers

 Prescription stimulants increase—or "stimulate"—activities and processes in the body.
 This increased activity can boost alertness, attention, and energy.
 It also can raise a person's blood pressure and make their heart beat faster.
-When prescribed by a doctor for a specific health condition, they can be safe and effective, but when abused, they can have dangerous health effects.
+When prescribed by a doctor for a specific health condition, they can be relatively safe and effective.
+However, dependence and addiction are still potential risks when taking prescription stimulants.
+These risks increase when these drugs are abused.
+Taking someone else's prescription drugs or taking the drugs to get “high” can have serious health risks.

 There are two commonly abused types of stimulants: amphetamines and methylphenidate.
 In the past, stimulants were used to treat a variety of conditions, including asthma and other breathing problems, obesity, and health problems that affect your nervous system.
 Now, because the risk for abuse and addiction is better understood, doctors prescribe them less often and only for a few health conditions, including attention deficit hyperactivity disorder (ADHD), narcolepsy (a sleep disorder), and, in some instances, depression that has not responded to other treatments.